FederatedAI/FATE/federatedml/tree/README.md

 Figure 2: Process of Federated Split Finding</div>

 The parties continue the split finding process until finishing constructed the tree.
-Each parties only knows the detail split information of the tree nodes where the split features belong to its data.
+Each party only knows the detailed split information of the tree nodes where the split features belong to its data.
 The following figure shows the final structure of a single decision tree.
 <div style="text-align:center" align=center>
 <img src="./images/tree_structure.png" alt="tree_structure" width="500" height="250" />